Equality, diversity and inclusion is central to our work. We believe that:

 All our staff have a responsibility to ensure that equality, diversity and inclusion is put into practice.
 We expect a commitment from everyone to ensure that their action does not lead to unlawful discrimination.

-If you provide us with up-to-date information about you and your household we can look at ways to improve our services, so that they meet your needs and the needs of all our customers.
+If you provide us with up-to-date information about you and your household we can look at ways to improve our services so that they meet your needs and the needs of all our customers.

 For example, if you require disabled access, we will do our best to provide a home that is adapted to your needs.
 If English is not your first language, we can provide information and publications in languages such as Welsh.

 You should let us know if you feel you have suffered any form of harassment, whether it is racial harassment or any other form of harassment.
+You can contact us but if you feel in danger please call 999.